Happy Feet: Plot

 Mumble and the Amigos return to Lovelace, only to find him being choked by the plastic rings.
 Lovelace confesses they were snagged on him while swimming off the forbidden shores, beyond the land of the elephant seals.
 Not long into their journey, Gloria encounters them, wishing to become Mumble's mate.
 Fearing for her safety, he ridicules Gloria, driving her away.

-At the forbidden shore, Mumble, Lovelace and the Amigos are attacked by two orcas, during which Lovelace gets free from the plastic rings.
-After escaping, they find a fishing boat, which steals their fish.
-Mumble exhaustingly pursues it alone, eventually washing up on the shore of Florida, where he is rescued and kept at Sea World with Magellanic penguins.
-After a long and secluded confinement in addition to fruitlessly trying to communicate with the humans, he is about to succumb to madness, when he unexpectedly reveals his dancing skills to the humans, who are all amazed.
-He is released back into the wild, with a tracking device attached to his back.
+At the forbidden shore, Mumble, Lovelace, and the Amigos are attacked by two orcas, during which Lovelace is freed from the plastic rings.
+After escaping, they find a fishing boat and climb atop a tall iceberg.
+In the distance, they see several more boats, the cause of their fish scarcity.
+Mumble jumps into the water and exhaustingly pursues them alone, eventually washing up on a beach.
+He is rescued and brought to Marine World, a fictional zoo in Miami, in an exhibit with Magellanic and chinstrap penguins.
+After a long and secluded confinement unsuccessfully attempting to communicate with humans visiting the exhibit, he is about to succumb to madness when he unexpectedly reveals his dancing skills to the humans, who are all amazed.
+He is released back into the wild with a tracking device attached to his back.
 He returns to his colony and challenges the will of the elders.
-Memphis reconciles with him, just as a research team arrives, verifying Mumble's statements of "aliens" existing.
-The entire colony engages in dance in front of the research team, whose expedition footage prompts a worldwide debate, which eventually leads to the banning of all Antarctic overfishing, satisfying both the emperor penguins and the Amigos.
+Memphis reconciles with him just as a research team arrives, verifying Mumble's statements of "aliens" existing.
+The entire colony engages in dance in front of the research team, whose expedition footage prompts a worldwide debate which eventually results in a ban on all Antarctic overfishing, satisfying both the emperor penguins and the Amigos.

 Voice cast

 Elijah Wood, Robin Williams, Brittany Murphy and Nicole Kidman at the film's European premiere in London, UK.

-The cast have been sorted into the different categories and are listed in order of the end credits: